-I've reached an age where I try and avoid mirrors - particularly ones in bright, glaringly lit shop changing rooms.
+I've reached an age where I try and avoid mirrors - particularly ones in glaringly lit shop changing rooms.
 It often gives me pause for thought - thinking how it may be if you're also dealing with cancer, and its myriad of treatment side effects.

 We live in a world where youth, ‘perfect’ airbrushed bodies, looks and appearance are rated highly, and that can bring its own pressures.
 However for many people, particularly those having or who have undergone cancer treatment, body image becomes a bigger issue – for many, affecting day to day confidence, and causing anxiety, depression, isolation and a reduced quality of life.